helps people win back their lives

 Defending Against DRE Testimony in DUID Cases

-These officers also offer "expert" testimony during impaired driving cases, and their statements may be admitted as evidence, depending on the court and the particular facts of the case.
-However, a Michigan DUI drug lawyer will know how to attack the DRE's testimony and refute the evidence he or she provides.Non-Scientific Nature
+However, a Michigan DUI drug lawyer will know how to cast doubt on the DRE's testimony through skillful cross-examination, and thereby refute the evidence he or she provides.Non-Scientific Nature

-Several doctors trained in various medical disciplines have testified to the non-scientific nature of the 12-step process by which DREs evaluate impaired driving suspects.
-For example, Dr. Jeffrey Janofsky, an associate professor of psychiatry at Johns Hopkins University School of Medicine, stated that when he reviewed the DRE program in 1992, he could not find a single peer-reviewed study of the program in any scientific literature.
-Further, this doctor said he believed that testimony based on DRE evaluations would be inaccurate and could lead to wrongful convictions.
+In these hearings many actual doctors who have been trained in various relevant medical disciplines have testified regarding the fallacious nature of the DRE examination and more broadly, the non-scientific nature of the 12-step process by which DREs evaluate impaired driving suspects.
+Part of the objections raised is that police officers not medical doctors created the DRE 12 step protocol and training process.
+One such doctor, Dr. Jeffrey Janofsky, is an associate professor of psychiatry at Johns Hopkins University School of Medicine.
+He testified that he first reviewed the DRE program all the way back in 1992.
+Even back then he testified that, try as he may, he could not find even one single peer-reviewed study of the program in any scientific literature.